tsnellgrove/dark_castle3/doc/to_do.md

 	DONE: test
 DONE: add a biscuit-specific show() response (in support of future give() behavior) to avoid a quest-breaking scenario.
 IN-PROC: implement give() method
-	IN-PROC: create give() method
+	DONE: create give() method
 		DONE: confirm that item is in hand
 		DONE: implement Creature def_give behavior
 		DONE: if accept_item: remove item from hand and add to creature_item_lst
 		DONE: buffer descript_dict[response_key]
-		TBD: if exchange_item != None: removie item from creature_item_lst and add to hand
+		DONE: if exchange_item != None: removie item from creature_item_lst and add to hand
-		TBD: if new_descript_key != None: update self.descript_key
+		DONE: if new_descript_key != None: update self.descript_key
-		TBD: method default response = "the <creature> is not interested in the <item>"
+		DONE: method default response = "the <creature> is not interested in the <item>"
 	TBD: add give() attributes (including creature_item_lst) to goblin
 	TBD: add give_response text to static_gbl
 	TBD: add 'give' to verb_lst in interp()